 1. Get Input From Your eLearning Team To Focus Your Efforts

 Your L&D team probably has a general idea of what they’re looking for in a Learning Management System.
 They can also clarify what constitutes "user friendly" from their perspective.
-For example, more experienced eLearning professionals may be able to use more advanced tools with robust features, while those with less experience require a basic LMS platform that favors usability over creative freedom.
+For example, more experienced eLearning professionals may be able to use more advanced tools with robust features, while those with less experience require a basic LMS platform that favours usability over creative freedom.
 Meeting with your team can help focus your efforts and omit LMS candidates from your list, or even add new ones based on their recommendations.

 2. Research Support Services